Burton Albion F.C.: 2009–present: Football League

-The Brewers opened their first season in the Championship with a 4–3 loss to local rivals Nottingham Forest.
-Burton went on a six-match streak without losing between 18 February and 18 March beginning with a 2–1 win at home to ex-Premier League opponents Norwich City and culminating in a 3–5 defeat to Brentford and including a 1–0 win over Nottingham Forest in the reverse fixture.
-Burton secured their Championship status on 29 April 2017 after a 1–1 draw with Barnsley.
-Burton spent much of their second season in the Championship in the relegation zone. three wins in the late stage of the season boosted their chances of survival, including a 2–1 win over relegation rivals Sunderland.
+The Brewers opened their first season in the championship with a 4–3 loss to local rivals Nottingham Forest.
+Burton went on a six-match streak without losing between 18 February and 18 March, beginning with a 2–1 win at home to ex-Premier League opponents Norwich City and culminating in a 3–5 defeat to Brentford and including a 1–0 win over Nottingham Forest in the reverse fixture.
+Burton secured their championship status on 29 April 2017 after a 1–1 draw with Barnsley.
+Burton spent much of their second season in the championship in the relegation zone. three wins in the late stage of the season boosted their chances of survival, including a 2–1 win over relegation rivals Sunderland.
 However, following a 2–1 defeat to Preston North End on the final day of the season, Burton were relegated back to League One.

 In 2018–19, in spite of being in mid-table in League One, they made the semi-finals of the EFL Cup, after wins over Shrewsbury Town, Aston Villa, Burnley, Nottingham Forest and Middlesbrough.
 Facing Manchester City, Burton lost the first leg 9–0 at the Etihad Stadium, eventually losing 10–0 on aggregate.

+2019–20 saw Burton reach the fourth round of the EFL Cup, defeating Premier League club AFC Bournemouth before losing 3–1 at home to Leicester City.
+The final nine games of the season would be permanently suspended due to the COVID-19 pandemic, with Burton finishing the season in 12th place.
+The summer of 2020 saw significant change with Nigel Clough stepping down as manager, bringing to an end a 228-game long second spell at the club and surpassing 900 games in total with the Brewers.
+His successor, Jake Buxton, struggled to fill the void and was sacked on 29 December 2020 after winning just two of his 21 league matches, and with Burton sat six points from safety at the bottom of the League One table.
+The club would soon respond by announcing the return of Jimmy Floyd Hasselbaink as manager.
+Tasked with securing survival, the new management team completed a remarkable turnaround, climbing out of the relegation zone by the start of March and finishing 16th, 10 points above the bottom four.
+The turnaround included a club-record run of six consecutive EFL victories.

+After a disastrous start to 2022–23, Hasselbaink resigned as Burton Albion manager.
+Dino Maamria took over the reins of a club that had just one point after seven matches, successfully guiding the club to survival in 15th place.

+Dino Maamria's tenure as manager would end in December 2023, and was succeeded by Martin Paterson.
+The Brewers ultimately avoided relegation on the final day of the season, however, Paterson would depart the club at the end of the season. with first team coaches Gary Mills and John Dreyer also departing the same day.